notAperson535/OneClick-macOS-Simple-KVM/docs/installing-macos.md

 ---
 ## Loading the VM

-Load up the VM with `sudo ./basic.sh` to start up the VM. for Windows, you would run `sudo HEADLESS=1 ./basic.sh`, then open [VNC Viewer](https://www.realvnc.com/connect/download/viewer/), and connect to `localhost:5900`.
+Load up the VM with `sudo ./basic.sh` to start up the VM (for Windows, you would run `sudo HEADLESS=1 ./basic.sh`, then open [VNC Viewer](https://www.realvnc.com/connect/download/viewer/), and connect to `localhost:5900`).

 Then select the macOS Installer in OpenCore, and hit enter.